The Chicago Transit Authority (CTA) is an independent governmental agency created by the Metropolitan Transit Authority Act (70-ILCS-3605).

 CTA began operating on Oct.
 1, 1947, after it acquired the properties of the Chicago Rapid Transit Company and the Chicago Surface Lines.
 On Oct.
 1, 1952, CTA became the predominant operator of Chicago transit when it purchased the Chicago Motor Coach system.

 Governance & Oversight

 The governing arm of CTA is the Chicago Transit Board.
-Terry Peterson serves as Chairman.
+Arabel Alva Rosales serves as Vice Chair.
 The board consists of seven members, four appointed by the Mayor of Chicago and three by the Governor of Illinois.

 The Mayor's appointees are subject to the approval of the Governor and the Chicago City Council; the Governor's appointees are subject to the approval of the Mayor and the Illinois State Senate.
 CTA's day-to-day operations are directed by Dorval R. Carter, Jr., President.

 CTA generates revenue from both farebox collections and non-farebox revenues, and also receives supplemental funding for operating expenses from the Regional Transportation Authority (RTA).